original to The Matt Gonzalez Reader, May 29, 2019

 The exact address of the market the Firehaus Group used as their studio is 2549 N. San Joaquin Street.

-16 — Assemblage work by Mel Hanson and William Snyder, reproduced from Sculpture from Junk by Henry Rasmusen and Art Grant (New York: Reinhold Publishing Co., 1967).
+18 — Assemblage work by Mel Hanson and Bill Snyder, reproduced from Sculpture from Junk by Henry Rasmusen and Art Grant (New York: Reinhold Publishing Co., 1967).
 The text reads: “Icon to Nyla Marie by Mel Hanson.
 (The Green Gallery, San Francisco.)
 Through a symmetrical arrangement of three panels and cupola this Pop Art assemblage attains a classical balance.
 The smaller shapes of doll heads and bodies pressed tightly together inside the boxed sections contribute texture and scale which contrasts with the larger rectangles and total shape.”
 “Sexagon by Bill Snyder.
 Manikin, plastered and painted, fur, fruit box, table legs.
 (Green Gallery, San Francisco.
 Photograph by Donald Hugh Bennett.)”

-17 — Quotation from Dimitri Grachis, age 87, taken from a May 22, 2019 phone conversation with Matt Gonzalez from his home in San Mateo.
+19 — Quotation from Dimitri Grachis, age 87, taken from a May 22, 2019 phone conversation with Matt Gonzalez from his home in San Mateo.

 Terry St. John references the Spatsa Gallery in an oral history interview for the Archives of American Art in 1974: